ponyta/ponyta.github.io/_posts/2018-09-30-iron-blogger-challenge.md

 obvious filler material it still counts.
 The point is to just get in the habit of publishing and writing every week.

-Although I am very much interested in software, I don't think all (or maybe even most!) of my posts will be technical.
-Firstly, posting every week is frequent enough that some weeks, I'll just have nothing new to write about.
-However, the point of this challenge for me is not about showing off new programming projects, or things I've learned.
+For me, the point of this challenge for me is not about showing off new programming projects, sharing my thoughts, or even having people read my blog.
 Really, I only have one goal in particular:

 **I want to practice writing**

-To me, blogging isn't about sharing my thoughts, or trying to establish some online presence; it's really just a way for me to practice writing.
+Blogging is really just a way for me to practice writing.
 Personally, I think writing is an incredibly important skill in software engineering, and in general.
 I can't even begin to count the amount of communication I've done at work through written documentation, countless README files, Slack messages, and emails.
 Although technical writing is a bit of a different beast compared to blogging, I think that just practicing writing is an important exercise for any software engineer.

 In terms of topics, I definitely want to cover various technical subjects (I am a programmer after all) that I learn about.
 Hopefully I will have